Saurabh3639/S-Mart-Grocery-Ecommerce/README.md

-# S-Mart-Grocery-Ecommerce
+# S-Mart Grocery Ecommerce (MERN)
-> This is the MERN Stack grocery ecommerce application.
+> This is the Full Stack React Grocery Ecommerce Application.

 ### 1) Working on Backend
 ```